 - Contributions made by professional and avocational archeologists to our understanding of Texas’ ancient and recent past

-TAM is a month-long celebration of Texas’ archeological heritage observed each October.
+Texas Archeology Month is a month-long celebration of Texas’ archeological heritage observed each October.
 Numerous organizations and institutions host public events to heighten awareness and appreciation of this heritage in communities across the state.
 Special TAM events may include:

 - Demonstrations of native crafts and technologies